ballerina-platform/module-ballerinax-aws.sns/sns/Package.md

 ## Package overview

-The `ballerinax/aws.sns` is a [Ballerina](https://ballerina.io/) connector for AWS SNS.
-It is comprised of the following capabilities.
+The `ballerinax/aws.sns` is a [Ballerina](https://ballerina.io/) connector for [AWS SNS](https://aws.amazon.com/sns/).
+It enbables Ballerina developers to perform
-* Perform AWS SNS related operations programmatically.
-The `ballerinax/aws.sns` module provides this capability.
+AWS SNS related operations programmatically through the module `ballerinax/aws.sns`.
+It main capabilities are to define topics, publish messages, and subscribe to topics.

 ### Compatibility
 |                    | Version         |